kgaidis/KGHitTestingViews/README.md

 ### Important note:
 The height and width of the hit test area are *minimums*.
 If you specify a smaller hit area width or height than what the bounds specify, the bounds width or height will be used.

+## Swift Support
+KGHitTestingViews works with Swift!
+Just follow the "How to Use" section.

 ## FAQ
 ###What is hit testing?